 Many foraminifera that live in river estuaries and coastal waters are hyaline (e.g. Elphidium) or agglutinated types.
 In shelf seas, the porcelaneous species (such as Quinqueloculina) become more numerous.
-In the deep seas agglutinated forms predominate, mixed with the dead tests of planktonic species (e.g. Globigerina) which live near the surface of the ocean waters and rain down to the ocean floor on death.
+In the deep seas, agglutinated forms predominate, mixed with the dead tests of planktonic species (e.g. Globigerina) that live near the surface of the ocean waters and rain down to the ocean floor on death.

 Foraminifera that lived in the geological past were also controlled by the environment.
-Thus, fossils can be used to identify the conditions in which the enclosing sediments accumulated.
-They can be used, for example, to recognise glacial and warm episodes during the Quaternary; changes in salinity in the Cretaceous; variations in the oxygen content of the water in the Jurassic; sea level oscillations during the Carboniferous, and so on.
+Fossil foraminifera can be used to identify the conditions in which the enclosing sediments accumulated.
+We can use them to recognise, for example:

-Foraminifera from different geological periods as if seen down a microscope.
-All are between 0.5 and 1 millimetre long except the abyssal species that grow up to several centimetres.
+These are foraminifera from different geological periods, as if seen down a microscope.
+All are between 0.5 and 1 mm long except the abyssal species that can grow up to several centimetres.

 The geologists’ tool